Creating New Knowledge or Skills

 ...

-The synthetic data set will be two files in the newly created in the datasets directory.
-On Linux this will be: ~/.local/share/instructlab/datasets
+The synthetic data set will be two files in the newly created in the datasets directory: ~/.local/share/instructlab/datasets

 .
 These files will be named skills_train_msgs_*.jsonl